With Bolsonaro present, Congress enacts amendment that allows pre-election social package | Policy

 The National Congress promulgated this Thursday (14) the constitutional amendment that authorizes a “state of emergency” in the country.
-The measure is a way of circumventing the legislation and thus allowing the government to create a series of benefits on the eve of the elections.
+The measure is a way to circumvent the legislation and thus allow the government to create a series of benefits on the eve of the elections.

 The constitutional amendment was approved by the Senate in June and by the Chamber of Deputies this week.